prisma/prisma1/docs/1.0/03-Tutorials/01-Basic/02-Changing-the-data-model.md

 # Changing the data mode and updating the API

-You now learned how to deploy a Prisma service, how to explore its API and how to interact with it by sending queries and mutations.
+You now learned how to deploy a Graphcool service, how to explore its API and how to interact with it by sending queries and mutations.

 In this tutorial, you'll learn the following: